ThinkParQ/beegfs-csi-driver/docs/developer-docs.md

 ## Developer Kubernetes Deployment
-Create a new overlay by copying */deploy/k8s/overlays/default-dev/* to */deploy/k8s/overlays/dev/* (for example) and edit it as necessary.
-All new directories in */deploy/k8s/overlays/* are .gitignored, so your local changes won't be (and shouldn't be) included in Git commits.
+Create a new overlay by copying */deploy/k8s/overlays/default-dev/* to */deploy/k8s/overlays/dev/* and edit it as necessary.
+This specific path is .gitignored for convenience, so your local changes won't be (and shouldn't be) included in Git commits.
 For example:
 * Change `images\[beegfs-csi-driver\].newTag` to whatever tag you are building and pushing.
 * Change `images\[].newName` to include whatever repo you can pull from.